 My efforts to encourage my two daughters to apply to the U.S service academies were an utter failure!
 (LOL!)
 Neither showed much interest, although my oldest daughter loved that she could "wear combat boots" to AFA classes!
 I imagine that this fact may be the genesis of my idea to start coaching students.
 The impetus, however, for my practice originated with my wife, Kim, who asked me, "What would you like to do when you quit your day job?"
 I responded that I loved being an 'LO,' but I wasn't sure anyone would pay for this kind of service.

 So, here I am.
-I am now in my sixth year of working with students who seek a service academy appointment.
-My first student recently graduated from West Point in 2022, and my second just graduated in 2023 from the Air Force Academy.
+I am now in my seventh year of working with students who seek a service academy appointment or an ROTC scholarship.
+My first student graduated from West Point in 2022, and my second just graduated in 2023 from the Air Force Academy.
 In 2022, ten of my twelve students earned military scholarships (including seven appointments: four USNA, two USAFA and one USMA).
 Five of my students just reported last June 2023 to the AF Academy.
 Three are 'new' freshmen at the US Military Academy.
 Two others also reported to the Military Academy Prep School.
 And finally, two of my students are new Naval ROTC midshipmen at Virginia Tech.
 Another successful year!

 This blog turned out a bit long . . . but I hope it provides some insights into my qualifications to work with you (and your parents) as you pursue an appointment to one of the U.S. service academies, and strive to earn an ROTC (Reserve Officers' Training Corp) scholarship to a university or college.